IBM-Cloud/docs/services/IotMapInsights/iotmapinsights_overview.md

 ### Static map data query
 {: #static_map_data_query}

-In order to access road link attribute data, {{site.data.keyword.iotmapinsights_short}} provide Link Query REST API interface.
-The interface receives link ID as parameter that could be identified by map matching function below, and returns detail information of requested link like road type, length, detail shape points array and next nodes, links.
-By using queried detail link information, your application can traverse link to link by observing next link information.
+In order to access road link attribute data, the {{site.data.keyword.iotmapinsights_short}} service provides Link Query REST API interface.
+The interface receives link ID as parameter that might be identified by map matching function, and returns detail information of requested link, such as road type, length, detail shape points array, adjacent nodes, and adjacent links.
+By using queried detail link information, your application can traverse road link network by observing adjacent link information.

 ### Dynamic event data
 {: #dynamic_event_data}

-Event in {{site.data.keyword.iotmapinsights_short}} is the object model for traffic event which is placed on specific road link and has basic attribute of traffic event like GPS coordinate, time, type, duration of event, affected length and so on.
+An event in the {{site.data.keyword.iotmapinsights_short}} service is the object model for traffic event that is dynamically placed on specific road link and has basic attribute of traffic event like GPS coordinate, time, type, duration of event, affected length and so on.
+You can dynamically inject and delete events.

-### Inject event
+### Event injection and deletion
 {: #inject_event}

-Inject Event interface allows you to store event on map.
-In order to inject an event, you can post the event information to the interface with define event type for classify events and its attributes in accordance with the intended use of your application.
+With event injection REST API interface, you can store event on map.
+In order to inject an event, you can post the event information to the interface with defined event type to classify events and its attributes in accordance with the intended use of your application.
+With event deletion REST API interface, you can remove events from map, so that outdated events can be managed adequately.

-### Query event
+### Event query
 {: #query_event}

-Query Event interface allows you to query events under specified conditions that are set as request parameters.
+With event query REST API interface, you can query events under specified conditions that are set as request parameters.
 For query condition, you can set area with longitude and latitude range and event attribute to narrow target events that are returned as response of request.

 ### Geospatial tools
 {: #geospatial_tools}

-As geospatial tools, {{site.data.keyword.iotmapinsights_short}} provide REST API interface for map matching, route search, and link search functions.
+As geospatial tools, the {{site.data.keyword.iotmapinsights_short}} service provides REST API interface for map matching and route search functions.

 ### Map matching
 {: #map_matching}

-If GPS data from devices is not enough accurate to analyze or visualize and also the attributes of road link attribute is required for your application, you can use Map Matching REST API interface to fit raw GPS data point to matched point on the road link.
-Map Matching interface receives the one point of longitude and latitude GPS coordinate data and return map matched point that is analyzed by taking into account the each vehicles specific period of history data in order to find most probable point in real time.
-For the point which does not have history of location data, the map matching interface return nearest point on road link from requested GPS point.
+If GPS data from devices is not accurate enough to use analysis or visualization, or if the attributes of road link network are required for your application, you can use Map Matching REST API interface to fit raw GPS data point to matched point on the road link.
+Map Matching REST API interface receives the one point of longitude and latitude GPS coordinate data and returns map matched point that is analyzed by considering historical data of each vehicle within specific time period in order to find most probable point in real time.
+For the point that does not have historical location data, the map matching interface return nearest point on road link from requested GPS point.

 ### Route search
 {: #route_search}

-Searching shortest path between two points is likely to be needed if you need to implement application with geospatial functions.
-Route search interface of Map Insight provide the function to calculate specific GPS coordinates.
-The request coordinates are map matched to nearest link of map using map matching function and calculate the shortest path between these map matched points.
+Functions to search the shortest path between two points is likely to be required if you need to implement application with geospatial functions.
+Route search REST API interface of the {{site.data.keyword.iotmapinsights_short}} service calculates the shortest path between two GPS coordinates of the start point and the end point.
+The received coordinates are map that is matched to the nearest link of map by using map matching function and calculation is done for the shortest path between these map matched points.

-### Link search
+### Affected link search
 {: #link_search}

-To find all links that are reachable from specific point, you can use Link Search interface.
-The interface returns all links in consideration of regulated traffic direction.
-In order to use this interface you can specify GPS coordinate of start point of search with heading information as search direction and search range.
+When an event occurs on a road, it might affect various road links.
+REST APIs to search affected links find road links where vehicles on the road link might reach the event.
+The search is executed considering the topology of the road link network, not just distance from vehicles to the event.